data-engineer-course/stocash/README.eng.md

 - [Spark 3.3.1](https://spark.apache.org/downloads.html) - fast data processing, better than MapReduce.
 - [ClickHouse 22.11.2](https://clickhouse.com/docs/ru/getting-started/install/) - can be set to a folder in HDFS like in Hive Metastore.
 Makes quick selections.

-*(ClickHouse had to reconfigure port 9001 because 9000 is taken by HDFS)*
+*(ClickHouse had to reconfigure port 9001 in /etc/clickhouse-server/config.xml because 9000 is taken by HDFS)*

 ElasticSearch, Kibana and Grafana will come from [docker-compose.yml](./elasticsearch/)